District 70 History

 In 2012/13 there was again good club growth but the District missed its membership target.
 However, by this time the District had grown to 301 clubs.
 In recognition of all this growth, the August 2012 meeting of the Board of Directors instructed the District to form a Reformation Committee to make a proposal to reform the District into 2 new districts.

 A reformation strategy was prepared and after extensive consultation around the District, this was adopted in November 2013 and then approved by the Board of Directors in February 2014.
 As part of this strategy, the Board approved the transfer of 3 Areas and 11 clubs based in Northern NSW from District 69 to District 70 effective from July 2014.
 From that date District 70 also started operating with 2 Lt.
-Governors for Education & Training and 2 for Marketing, known as North and South respectively, as a prelude to the reformation into District 70 and District 90.
+Governors for Education & Training and 2 for Marketing, known as North and South respectively, as a prelude to the reformation.
+The reformation came into effect on 1 July 2015 with District 70 reformed into the 2 new Districts of 70 and 90.

-District 70 today is a tribute to the thousands of members who have passed through its Clubs in the last 50 years and who have contributed in their own ways to the growth and establishment of Toastmasters as the leading communication and leadership training organisation in New South Wales and ACT.
+These new Districts are a tribute to the thousands of members who have passed through the Clubs in District 70 in the last 50 years and who have contributed in their own ways to the growth and establishment of Toastmasters as the leading communication and leadership training organisation in New South Wales and ACT.

 This history has been compiled, revised and added to over many years.
 Our thanks are extended to those who made their records available, contributed research, and wrote and edited the material.
 In particular, thanks go to Wal Roberts, Ray Toyer, Peter Leney, John Fairman, Gary Wilson, Elizabeth Wilson and Geoff Wood.